-Most countries conducted both the reading and problem-solving components.
+Most Round 1 countries and all Round 2 countries conducted both the reading and problem-solving components.
 Cyprus, 18 Italy and Spain conducted the reading components only; Finland, Japan and the Russian Federation 19 conducted the problem-solving component only.
 France declined both optional assessments.
-Five countries performed the assessment in multiple languages.
-Canada, Estonia, Finland and the Slovak Republic conducted assessments in two languages; Spain conducted the assessment in five languages.
-The full list of the optional components of the psychometric assessment being conducted by the countries, including the languages of the assessments and the resulting required number of assessments, is presented in Table 14-19, and target sample sizes are given in Table 14-20 below.
+Six countries performed the assessment in multiple languages.
+Canada, Estonia, Finland and the Slovak Republic conducted assessments in two languages; Israel conducted the assessment in three languages; Spain conducted the assessment in five languages.
+The full list of the optional components of the psychometric assessment being conducted by the countries, including the languages of the assessments and the resulting required number of assessments, is presented in Tables 14.19a and 14.19b, and target sample sizes are given in Tables 14.20a and 14.20b below.